I Stayed at 5 Fairbanks Hotels to Chase the Northern Lights: Here’s Where You Should Book

 3. Chena Hot Springs Resort

-I did the late-night snow coach tour which is great for aurora seekers, and even spotted a moose on the way!
+I also joined the late night snow coach tour for aurora viewing and saw a moose on the way which was a nice surprise.

 4. Pike’s Waterfront Lodge